 To confirm/establish the diagnosis, CENTOGENE offers the following tests:

-- Familial hemiplegic migraine NGS Panel Plus which includes full gene sequencing of the genes ATP1A2, CACNA1A, SCN1A
+- Familial hemiplegic migraine NGS Panel which includes sequencing of the genes ATP1A2, CACNA1A, SCN1A

-- Familial hemiplegic migraine NGS Panel Plus + CNV which includes full gene sequencing and additionally detection of large deletions and duplications from the NGS data
+- Familial hemiplegic migraine NGS Panel + CNV which includes sequencing and additionally detection of large deletions and duplications from the NGS data

 Individuals with a positive family history of familial hemiplegic migraine and relevant symptoms